Romulohenriquesc/api-movies/README.md

 **Obs.:**

-**because of time, it was not possible to implement some features or were commented:**
+**Because of time, it was not possible to implement some features or were commented:**
 - **Java 8 or higher: OK**
 - **Rest Pattern: OK**
 - **MySQL: OK**